bharathGitUser/bharathgituser.github.io/_pages/about.md

 <a name="currentwork"></a>
 # New!
-* Nokia issues press release on our live trial of the 5G RAN controller that we built together as part of a co-create program and has been open-source through ORAN.
+* Nokia issues press release on our live trial of the 5G RAN controller.
+This controller was built together by ATT and Nokia (I am the product owner from the ATT sude) and has been open-sources through ORAN.
 * Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.
 * Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.